Tunnel of Love (EP)

-Tunnel of Love is the fourth EP by American hip hop group Insane Clown Posse, released on April 19, 1996, by Psychopathic Records.
-It is the third and final "sideshow" entry in the group's Dark Carnival saga.
+Tunnel of Love is the fourth extended play by American hip hop group Insane Clown Posse.
+It was released on June 11, 1996, through Psychopathic Records, serving as the third and final "sideshow" entry in the group's Dark Carnival saga.
+The EP was recorded at the Fun House with Mike E. Clark, who produced the album together with ICP.